yux1991/PyRHEED/README.md

     ```
 2. Load data

     The RHEED data are often images.
-Both raw image and compressed image files could be directly opened
-    through the open file dialog.
+Both raw image and compressed image files could be directly opened through the open file dialog.
 The image is automatically converted to a gray scale image.
-Note that
-    JPEG only supports up to 8-bit RGB data.
+Note that JPEG only supports up to 8-bit RGB data.
 Please use other image formats if a higher dynamic range is desiered.

 3. Analysis

     Depending on the purpose, several kinds of data analysis can be done with this application.
-The RHEED pattern
-    simulation, structure factor simulation are modules that does not depend on the experimental data.
+The RHEED pattern simulation, structure factor simulation are modules that does not depend on the experimental data.

+4. Run Scenario

+    Load the predefined scenario or create a customized one, then run the scenario to automatically generate the results

 ## Modules
 - broadening: batch automatic fit of the RHEED line profiles